How Much Does It Cost to Start a Trucking Company?

 Unsurprisingly, one of the biggest expenses for a trucking business is acquiring a semi-truck and trailer.
 New commercial trucks can cost anywhere from $80,000 to $150,000.
 While used trucks are cheaper, many still cost close to $100,000 depending on their size, age, and condition.
 Trailers typically cost $30,000 to $50,000.

-Because of these high costs, new owner-operators typically need to finance or lease their equipment purchases.
+Because of these high costs, new carriers typically need to finance or lease their equipment purchases.
 Financing usually involves a 10% down payment.
 When you finance your truck and trailer, you will eventually pay off your loan and own them outright.
 Leasing may be cheaper, but you are essentially renting your equipment with this option.

 Insurance Down Payment